louis1218/typhoon_tracker/README.md

 All details can be found at Thesis.pdf.
 The report outlines project motivations, model implementation methodologies and results details.
 ```

-### General description:

-This project proposed different deep learning frameworks on real historical typhoon data extracted from the NOAA archive and the Kitamoto laboratory data repository.
-Various deep learning approaches were conducted to predict the next 3 hours and 6 hours of typhoon tracks in the Western Pacific Region.
-The experimental result showed that the LSTM regression model and the CNN-LSTM ensemble model delivered a similar prediction result toward the 3-hour prediction, however, the CNN-LSTM ensemble model performed better on 6 hours prediction compared to other deep learning approaches conducted in this project.
-The CNN-LSTM ensemble model could be a potential deep learning approach to deliver a more robust prediction result if diverse image data type was used to extract relevant track feature in the model.

 ### Summary (last update: July 2022)
 #### Deep learning framework: Pytorch